Summer 2026

 I was on the waitlist last summer, am I still on the waitlist?

 We restart enrollment for EVERYONE at the start of summer AND the start of the school year.
 So participation in one does not guarantee you a place in the other.
-Everyone has to reapply for summer 2025.
+Everyone has to reapply for the following summer.

 I don’t have a regular income – how do I know what income bracket I am?